 The toxin is composed of 3 components: protective antigen (PA), lethal factor (LF), edema factor (EF).
 Together they are cytolytic for macrophages and increase vascular permeability causing edema and shock.

 Diseases caused by Bacillus anthracis

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community

 Editorial activities: Publish, peer review, edit online articles.